WarmUpTill/SceneSwitcher/BUILDING.md

 Alternatively you can download the OBS dependencies from https://github.com/obsproject/obs-deps/releases and manually configure and start the build.

-Start by creating a build directory:
+Once all dependencies are set up start by creating a build directory:
 ```
 mkdir build && cd build
 ```